rmuit/file-indexer/README.md

 TEST_DIR_CASE_INSENSITIVE.
 Both will default to /tmp; either one of them will cause tests to be skipped when the actual case sensitivity is not as assumed.

+To run tests against a different database system than SQLite in memory, set FILE_INDEXER_TEST_PDO_DSN (to any valid PDO DSN), FILE_INDEXER_TEST_PDO_USER and FILE_INDEXER_TEST_PDO_PASS environment variables.

 Setting those environment variables may need phpunit to run with 'php -d variables_order=EGPCS' in order to pick up their values.
-If you know a better way of defining these two directories dynamically by anyone who wants to run complete tests: feedback is welcome.
+If you know a better way of defining these two directories dynamically by anyone who wants to run complete tests (or of overriding the PDO connection): feedback is welcome.